Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: System Models

 Wireless signals contain user information such as activities and walking trajectories, and can preserve user privacy better than camera-based methods.
 Thus, mobile application SPs can use wireless signals to provide better services to users.
 For example, healthcare SPs can provide medical advice by analyzing the user's sleeping postures, and Metaverse SPs can customize virtual traveling scenes by positioning the users.
 To meet the needs of ubiquitous sensing data collection, we consider a 3D wireless indoor communications scenario as an example.
 As shown in Fig.~\ref{img} (Part I), a multi-antenna transmitter, e.g., IoT devices or WiFi router, transmits signals to multiple users with the help of an RIS.
 Different from the conventional scheme that uses RIS to improve sensing accuracy by enhancing signal strength, in this section, we propose a novel RIS hardware design to enable RIS with wireless sensing capability.
 Then, we analyze the mathematical formulas of the received sensing signals.

-\subsection{Novel Hardware of Reconfigurable Intelligent Surface}
+\subsection{{ Novel Hardware of Reconfigurable Intelligent Surface}}

 To enable RIS to sense the environment, a widely used solution is to replace some reflecting elements on the RIS with active sensors, e.g., for channel estimation using CS~\cite{taha2021enabling}.
 Thus, a part of the RIS elements can switch between two operation modes, i.e., i) channel sensing mode that is used to estimate the channels, ii) reflection mode that reflects the signal.
 However, we can see that the RIS cannot assist communications in mode 1.
-We do not adopt directly the aforementioned solution since our goal is not merely to estimate the channel, but also constantly to sense the environment for the purposes of localizing and detecting user activities.
-To enable the RIS to assist the sensing function without affecting its communications auxiliary function, we first integrate the RIS with a small number of simultaneous transmitting and reflecting patches~\cite{mu2021simultaneously}, which are called transmissive elements in this paper for convenience.
-Specifically, as shown in Fig.~\ref{img} (Part II), $L$-shaped $\left( M + N + 1\right) $ transmissive elements are deployed on the RIS, and active sensors are placed behind the transmissive elements to receive the signals modulated by the RIS. \begin{rem} The reason for using the $L$-shaped array is that such a structure has more accurate 2D AoA estimation results than other structures, e.g., cross, linear, and rectangular arrays.
+We do not adopt directly the aforementioned solution since our goal is not merely to estimate the channel, but also constantly to sense the environment for the purposes of localizing and detecting user activities. {To facilitate the sensing capabilities of the RIS without compromising its auxiliary communication functions, we initially integrate the RIS with a limited number of simultaneous transmitting and reflecting patches~\cite{mu2021simultaneously}, which are called transmissive elements in this paper for convenience.
+Specifically, as shown in Fig.~\ref{img} (Part II), the RIS is equipped with $L$-shaped $(M + N + 1)$ transmissive elements, and active sensors are strategically positioned behind them to receive signals modulated by the RIS.} \begin{rem} The reason for using the $L$-shaped array is that such a structure has more accurate 2D AoA estimation results than other structures, e.g., cross, linear, and rectangular arrays.
 This conclusion can be obtained by comparing the Cramer-Rao Bound metrics of different structures~\cite{hua1989shaped,zheng2021coupled}. \end{rem}

 Accordingly, the signal incident on the $q^{\rm th}$ transmissive element can be transmitted and reflected as~\cite{mu2021simultaneously}

 where $i = T$ is for transmission coefficients and $i = R$ is for reflection coefficients.
 Note that, for each element, the responses of the RIS for transmission and reflection modes can be designed independently from each other~\cite{xu2021star}.
 In the following, we focus on the sensing function that only uses the transmitted signals.
 The reflection coefficients can be designed independently, which is outside the scope of this paper.
 Thus, after one path signal penetrates the $q^{\rm th}$ transmissive element on the RIS, the amplitude of the signal is multiplied by ${\beta_{T,q}}$, and the phase is added by ${\delta_{T,q}}$.